Everyone's hankering to get outdoors right now, and Melburnians will take it any way it comes. Even if it means taking up a new hobbie like kayaking.

-There’s a few good spots to go kayaking in Melbourne.
-Some are obviously BYO boat, but there’s a few operators that can help you out (if you’re a bit short in the kayak department).
-The best times are generally between September and April, when the weather’s less crap.
-Here are our favourite spots:
+There are a few good spots to go kayaking in Melbourne.
+Some are obviously BYO boat, but there are some operators that can help you out.

 The Lower Yarra

 So this one's really only available after a big rain.
-And we're specifically talking about the stretch between Warrigal Rd and Burke Rd.
+And we're specifically talking about the stretch between Warrigal Road and Burke Road.
 It's a cute little stretch, Gardiners Creek, but the water levels need to be up to make the most of it.
-There's half a dozen interesting weirs and little eddies, but it's still a good paddle for a relative kayak newbie.
+There are half a dozen interesting weirs and little eddies, but it's still a good paddle for a relative kayak newbie.
 Just be aware, like the Yarra, that Gardiners Creek is basically a big drain for the eastern 'burbs.
 Anything can end up in there.
 If there's a big patch of rain forecast, wait a day or two so most of the rubbish has flushed through.
 You'll get a nice paddle.
-This site's got some good info if you're keen.

 Lower Glenelg National Park

-Okay so ‘near Melbourne’ is a stretch for this one (any further west and you’d be in Adelaide), but we promise the drive is worth it.
+Okay so ‘near Melbourne’ is a stretch for this one (any further west and you’d be in Adelaide), but we promise the drive is worth it if you're looking for the best kayaking spots Victoria has.
 If only for a very specific stretch of the Lower Glenelg River, better known as the Glenelg Cliffs.
 This is a pretty spectacular 75km stretch—inky black waters surrounded by towering limestone cliffs and dotted scrub.
 It runs pretty much from Dartmoor to Nelson.
 While you’re there, you should definitely check out the Princess Margaret Cave.
 Check out this page for info on campsites.

 There’s kind of two ways you can go on the Mornington Peninsula: back beach and front beach.
 We recommend the front—it’s less dangerous, you don’t have to paddle so hard, and there’s less chance you’ll get abducted by aliens ala Harold Holt.
 So where should you paddle?
 Sorrento front beach is a good place to start—head west and drop anchor on the secluded Shelley Beach (good spot for a beach picnic).
 Alternatively, you can head out to the Point Nepean National Park.
 There’s a good chance you’ll spot seals, penguins and dolphins out here.
 It probably goes without saying, but please don’t kayak across The Rip.
 Check out these guys for gear hire.